 The law has also amended thOCI registration cancellation if an individualn individual has disobeyed any law notified by the Central Government.

-The CAA Bill is Not Against Minorities
+The CAA Bill is Not Against Marginalized Community

 In December 2019, while presenting the Bill in Rajya Sabha, Amit Shah, the Union Home Minister, said that the bill would offer a new ray of hope to people belonging to Buddhist, Hindu, Christian, Sikh, and Parsi communities who have migrated to India after encountering persecution on the ground of religion in Bangladesh, Pakistan, and Afghanistan.